6529-Collections/nextgen/docs/getter-functions.md

 <b>Notes:</b>
 * This function overrides the standard ERC721 function.
-* This function can return the tokenURI based on a specific tokenID and the collectionID.
-* This function can return the tokenURI based on on-chain data rather than returning a .json file.
+* This function can return the tokenURI based just on on-chain data rather than returning a .json URI.

 <!-- end of the list -->